-Under the uniform capitalization rules, generally you must capitalize all direct costs and an allocable part of most indirect costs incurred during the year due to production or resale activities.
-You must include these costs in the basis of property you produce or in your inventory costs, rather than deduct them as a current expense.
-You recover these costs through depreciation, amortization, or cost of goods sold when you use, sell, or otherwise dispose of the property.
+Under the uniform capitalization rules, you must capitalize all direct costs and an allocable part of most indirect costs you incur due to your production or resale activities.
+The term capitalize means to include certain expenses in the basis of property you produce or in your inventory costs rather than deduct them as a current expense.
+You can recover these costs through depreciation, amortization, or cost of goods sold when you use, sell, or otherwise dispose of the property.